TomWeisner/sql-ai/src/sql_ai/streamlit/README.md

 # Streamlit

-This directory defines various streamlit apps.
-These apps are UI that allow users to ask questions about LNER data.
-There are currently two apps:
+This directory defines streamlit apps.

+These apps are UI that allowcusers to ask questions about data.

-- app_kb: this is pointed to our various knowledge stores on aws bedrock. these are for UNstructured data e.g. confluence pages, pdf docs etc. edit the code to choose the kb.
-- app_athena: this is pointed to various athena tables. edit the code to choose the table
+The app must be supplied a ChatbotApp class that is instantiated with relevant Athena table objects.

+An example is providedin `pixar_films.py`

 ## Run the app

 From the root of the project run:
-`streamlit run src/sql_ai./bedrock/streamlit/app_<suffix>.py`
+`streamlit run src/sql_ai./bedrock/streamlit/app<suffix>.py`